 Don’t worry, we’ve all been there.
 While there’s no magic bullet or secret to success when it comes to sponsorship (planning and hard work are effective however), there are approaches you can take that will help you get sponsored.

 Put yourself in the shoes of a marketing manager who receives hundreds of sponsorship letters every month.
-What’s the likely-hood they are going to take time out of their busy day to read a sponsorship letter from someone they don’t know, asking for some sort of investment into something they don’t care about?
+What’s the likelihood they are going to take time out of their busy day to read a sponsorship letter from a stranger, asking for an investment into something they know nothing about?

 What we need is a sponsorship pricing model that represents good value for the sponsor, is fair compensation for our effort and is based on a model we can use over and over again.